kristopolous/EvDa/README.md

  * **Note:** By default, this handler runs every time that key gets set to value.
 To make this a one-time run, you can do the following:

     `ev.once(ev.when('key', 'value', callback))`

+ * There is also an object-style way of doing this which offers more fidelity then the regular `isset` which just checks to see if something is or is not set.
+In this mode you can do things like:

+   `ev.when({
+      key1: 'value1',
+      key2: 'value2'
+    }, function() ... );
+   `
+This model above helps handle multiple dependencies where each one takes on a specific value.

 <h4><a name="del"></a>[void] .del(handle)</h4>